Quasi-isometry invariants of weakly special square complexes

-A parallel set $\mathbb{P}(\gamma)$ is an example of product subcomplexes.
-A top dimensional geodesical flat in $Y$ is also an example of product subcomplexes.
-More precisely, if the dimension of $Y$ is $n$, then a geodesical $n$-flat $F\subset Y$ (briefly, \textit{flat}) is obviously a subcomplex of $Y$ since $F$ has the geodesic extension property.
-Then there is an isometric embedding $\mathbb{R}^n\hookrightarrow Y$ whose image is $F$ such that the isometric embedding induces the product structure of $F$.
+The parallel set of a singular geodesic is an example of product subcomplexes, and so is a top dimensional geodesical flat.
+More precisely, if the dimension of $Y$ is $n$, then a geodesical $n$-flat $F\subset Y$ (briefly, \textit{flat}) is a subcomplex since $F$ has the geodesic extension property.
+There is an isometric embedding $\mathbb{R}^n\hookrightarrow Y$ whose image is $F$ such that the isometric embedding induces the product structure of $F$.
 In dimension 2, if the coarse intersection of flats is quasi-isometric to a geodesic, then these flats are actually contained in the parallel set of a singular geodesic.

 \begin{lemma} Let $Y$ be a $\rm{CAT(0)}$ square complex and $F_1,\cdots,F_n$ flats in $Y$ ($n\geq 2$).
 Suppose that there exists a constant $r>0$ and a $(\lambda,\varepsilon)$-quasi-geodesic $\gamma\subset Y$ such that $N_r(F_i)\cap N_r(F_j)$ is quasi-isometric to $\gamma$ for any distinct elements $i$, $j$ in $\{1,\cdots,n\}$.
 Then there exist a singular geodesic $\gamma'\subset Y$ and a constant $C_1=C_1(\lambda,\varepsilon,r)>0$ such that $F_i$ is contained in the parallel set $\mathbb{P}(\gamma')$ and $d_H(\gamma',\gamma)<C_1$. \end{lemma} \begin{proof} By Lemma \ref{Projection}, there are subcomplexes $V_i\subset F_i$ such that $V_i=\{y\in F_i\ |\ d(y,F_j)=d(F_1,F_2)\}$ for $\{i,j\}=\{1,2\}$ such that $V_i$ is quasi-isometric to $N_r(F_1)\cap N_r(F_2)$.
 By the assumption, $V_1$ is quasi-isometric to $\gamma$ so that $\mathbb{P}(V_1)$ contains $F_1$ and $F_2$.